YottaDB/YDBDoc/Plugins/ydbaim.rst

 XREFSUB() computes and maintains cross references for subscripts of a global variable at specified subscript levels.

-The format for XREFDATA() is as follows:
+The format for XREFSUB() is as follows:

 .. code:: none